Things to note before engaging a property agent

 It is an offence for any individual to carry out estate agency work without valid registration.

-Before engaging a property agent, visit the online Public Register to verify:
+Before engaging a property agent, visit the CEA Public Register to verify:

 • If the agent has a valid registration,